Trishachinnu/Exam_Management_System/README.md

-# Exam_Management_SystemIntroduction
-The Exam Management System is a web-based application developed to streamline and automate the process of managing exams.
-This system provides three distinct modules: Student, Teacher, and Admin, each with specific functionalities tailored to their roles.

-Features
-Student Module:

-View exam schedules and details.

-Access study materials and resources.

-Submit assignments and view grades.

-Receive notifications about upcoming exams and deadlines.

-Teacher Module:

-Create and manage exams.

-Upload study materials and resources for students.

-Evaluate assignments and grade students.

-View and export exam results.

-Admin Module:

-Manage student and teacher accounts.

-Generate and distribute unique login credentials.

-Monitor system activity and generate reports.

-Configure system settings and permissions.

-Technologies Used
-HTML: Used for creating the structure of web pages.

-CSS: Employed for styling and layout design.

-Bootstrap: A front-end framework for responsive design.

-JavaScript: Implemented for dynamic and interactive functionalities.

-Getting Started
-Follow these steps to set up the Exam Management System on your local machine:

-Prerequisites

-Ensure you have a compatible web browser installed (e.g., Google Chrome, Mozilla Firefox).

-Make sure you have a server environment set up (e.g., Apache, Nginx) to run the project.

-Installation

-Clone the repository to your local machine:
+# 📝 Exam Management System

+A web-based application developed to streamline and automate the process of managing exams.
+The system provides **three distinct modules**: **Student**, **Teacher**, and **Admin**, each tailored with specific functionalities.

+---

+## 🚀 Features

+### 🎓 Student Module
+- View exam schedules and details
+- Access study materials and resources
+- Submit assignments and view grades
+- Receive notifications about upcoming exams and deadlines

+### 👩‍🏫 Teacher Module
+- Create and manage exams
+- Upload study materials and resources
+- Evaluate assignments and grade students
+- View and export exam results

+### 🛠️ Admin Module
+- Manage student and teacher accounts
+- Generate and distribute login credentials
+- Monitor system activity and generate reports
+- Configure system settings and permissions

+---

+## 🛠️ Technologies Used

+- **HTML** – For web page structure
+- **CSS** – For styling and layout
+- **Bootstrap** – For responsive design
+- **JavaScript** – For dynamic interactivity

+---

+## 📦 Getting Started

+### ✅ Prerequisites
+- A modern web browser (Chrome, Firefox, etc.)
+- A local web server (Apache, Nginx, or use Live Server extension in VS Code)

+### 🧰 Installation
 git clone https://github.com/yourusername/exam-management-system.git
-Navigate to the project directory:

 cd exam-management-system

-Open the index.html file in your preferred web browser.
+Then open the index.html file in your browser, or use a local server to run the project.

-Usage
+💡 Usage
-Student Module
+For Students:

-Log in using your provided credentials.
+Log in using your credentials

-View exam schedules and details on the dashboard.
+View exam schedules and resources

-Access study materials and submit assignments.

-Check grades and receive notifications.

-Teacher Module

-Log in using your provided credentials.

-Create and manage exams through the teacher dashboard.

-Upload study materials and resources for students.

-Evaluate assignments and view exam results.
+Submit assignments and view grades

-Admin Module
+For Teachers:

-Log in using your provided credentials.
+Log in using your credentials
+Create/manage exams and study materials
+Evaluate student submissions

+For Admins:
-Manage student and teacher accounts.
+Manage user accounts and credentials

-Generate login credentials for new users.

-Monitor system activity and generate reports.
+Monitor system usage
+Generate reports and analytics

-Contributing
+🤝 Contributing
-If you would like to contribute to the development of the Exam Management System, please follow our contribution guidelines.
+Contributions are welcome!
+Please fork the repository and follow standard GitHub contribution practices.

-License
+📄 License
 This project is licensed under the MIT License.

-Acknowledgments
+🙏 Acknowledgments
-Special thanks to Bootstrap for providing a powerful front-end framework.
-Thanks to the open-source community for continuous support and contributions.
-Feel free to reach out to us for any issues or suggestions!
+Thanks to Bootstrap for the responsive design toolkit Shoutout to the open-source community for inspiration and tools

 Happy Learning!